tempodb/tempodb-node-js/README.markdown

 ### Example

-The following example creates two series, one with a given key of "my-custom-key", one with a randomly generated key.
+The following example creates two series: one with a given key of "my-custom-key" and one without a key specified.

     var TempoDBClient = require('tempodb').TempoDBClient;
     var tempodb = new TempoDBClient('your-api-key', 'your-api-secret');